2CatStudios/LightYear/README.md

 ![LightYear Title Catch](Marketing/Scaled/LightYear_Title_Catch/920x920.png)

-# Light Year
+# LightYear
 A hybrid IF engine, lightyears ahead.

 We're working on a new class of interactive fiction engine: something modern, sleek, and empowering.
 Every human being is creative, everyone can tell stories, and technology should enhance their vision, not get in the way.
-The Light Year engine makes it very easy for *anyone* to create an immersive, enveloping interactive fiction, and provides a comprehensive API for experienced developers to create something truly unique.
+The LightYear engine makes it very easy for *anyone* to create an immersive, enveloping interactive fiction, and provides a comprehensive API for experienced developers to create something truly unique.
 It is currently in development, please contact us for pre-release testing opportunities.

 ---